Murplugg/awesome-artificial-general-intelligence/README.md

 * [ANSA](https://github.com/patham9/ANSNA) - Adaptive Neuro-Symbolic Network Agent.
 Takes the Assumption of Insufficient Knowledge and Resources (AIKR) as fundamental working assumption.
 * [Daydreamer](https://github.com/eriktmueller/daydreamer) - Daydreaming in Humans and Machines: A Computer Model of the Stream of Thought
 * [Neural Consciousness Flow](https://github.com/netpaladinx/NeuCFlow) - Explores reasoning with the notion of attentive awareness from a cognitive perspective, formulated in the form of attentive message passing on graphs.
 Achieves SOTA on Knowledge Base Completion (KBC) tasks.
-* [Self-Organising RNNs](https://github.com/Saran-nns/PySORN_0.1) - Prospects of Biologically Plausible Artificial Brain Circuits Solving General Intelligence Tasks at the Imminence of Chaos
+* [PySORN](https://github.com/Saran-nns/PySORN_0.1) - Self-Organizing RNNs.
+Prospects of Biologically Plausible Artificial Brain Circuits Solving General Intelligence Tasks at the Imminence of Chaos
 * [Limbic System](https://github.com/SoyGema/Limbic_System) - Based on the paper _Neuroscience-Inspired Artificial Intelligence_ (Hassabis 2018) to develop AI advacement through brain reverse engineering and bio inspiration.
 * [Compositional Attention Networks for Machine Reasoning](https://cs.stanford.edu/people/dorarad/mac/index.html) - The MAC network is an end-to-end differentiable model that performs an explicit multi-step reasoning process.
+Achieved a new state-of-the-art 98.9% accuracy on the CLEVR dataset for visual reasoning.
+* [OmniNet: A unified architecture for multi-modal multi-task learning](https://github.com/subho406/OmniNet) - Can be used for tasks involving a variety of modalities like image, text, videos, etc. Using this NN pre-trained on some modalities assists in learning an unseen task.
 * [Automatically Composing Representation Transformations as a Means for Generalization](https://sites.google.com/view/compositionalrecursivelearner/home) - Exploits compositional structures of task distributions to learn algorithmic procedures over representation transformations as a means for extrapolation in compositional problems.

 ## Forums / News / Social